 I loved the idea of adding a personal touch with the lettering.
 So, I printed out a big ‘C’ (first letter of our last name) onto some card stock and then cut it out with an X-acto knife.
 Then, I taped it to the mat and carefully painted in the stencil with a sponge tipped brush.

 I knew that this mat would get a lot of traffic since, well, it’s a doormat.
-So, I went ahead and slapped a few coats of polycrylic on her, sanding lightly in between coats.
+So, I went ahead and slapped on a few coats of polycrylic.

-After everything dried I placed her in front of the front door and tried her out.
+After everything dried I placed the mat in front of the front door and tried it out.
 Perfect!

 I can proudly put this project into the Pinterest “success” bag.